 KCS affects older dogs because it often results from infections or systemic diseases that become increasingly more common as pets age.
 These conditions damage the ducts that carry tears to the eye, the nerves that are supposed to stimulate tear glands, or the tear glands themselves and, thus, lead to dry eyes.
 In some instances, the condition may be present at birth, can be the result of an injury, or may be a side effect of other medical treatment.

 In many instances, you will notice that your dog’s eyes appear red, inflamed, and lack-luster.
 The itching and pain associated with dry eyes can lead dogs to constantly scratch and rub their eyes, which causes more problems such as sores around the eyes.
 If left untreated, your dog may begin to lose vision and could end up completely blind.

-In most cases, dry eye can be successfully treated with medications that reduce inflammation and bacterial growth and allow normal tear flow to be re-established, such as Atopica.
+In most cases, dry eye can be successfully treated with medications that reduce inflammation (such as Prednisolone Acetate) and bacterial growth and allow normal tear flow to be re-established, such as Atopica.
 Until tear function is restored, you may need to apply artificial tears to your dog’s eyes multiple times a day.
 In rare instances, your pet may need to undergo a surgical procedure in which a saliva gland is transplanted into the eye allowing saliva to act as a lubricant in place of tears.Lastly, educating yourself on dry eyes can help you identify a potential problem and manage symptoms of KCS.